icepony/Enigmatica2Expert-Extended/server/SERVER_GUIDE.md

 4) Launch the server with "**start-server.bat**".
     > On Linux, use "start-server.sh" (you cannot run the script via sh directly).

+> ℹ Note:
+> The `serverstarter` script fetches the modpack directly from GitHub.
+If this isn't possible, you can manually modify the source by changing the `modpackUrl` value in the `server-setup-config.yaml` file.

 ## Hosting

 For hosting services with control panels like `Pterodactyl`: